cloud-gov/cg-site/_posts/2023-06-05-aws-ending-support-mysql-57.md

 ---
 layout: post
-title: Upgrade your databases - AWS ending support for MySQL 5.7 in December 2023
+title: Upgrade your databases - AWS ending support for MySQL 5.7 in January/February 2024.
 date: June 5, 2023
-excerpt: "AWS is ending support for MySQL 5.7 databases starting in December 2023.
+excerpt: "AWS is ending support for MySQL 5.7 databases starting in January/February 2024.
 Read on for instructions for how to upgrade your brokered databases."
 ---

 [AWS RDS is ending support for MySQL versions 5.7.x starting in January/February 2024](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/MySQL.Concepts.VersionMgmt.html).